navapbc/platform-test/docs/decisions/infra/0005-database-module-design.md

 * Avoid circular dependencies
 * Avoid the need to revisit a layer (e.g. database layer, application layer) more than one time during setup of the application environment
 * Keep things simple to understand and customize
-* Minimize number of steps
+* Minimize number of steps to set up an environment

 ## Module Architecture Options